home-assistant/home-assistant.io/source/_components/unifi.markdown

 ### Block network access for clients

-Allow control of network access to clients configured in `configuration.yaml`
+Allow control of network access to clients configured in `configuration.yaml` by adding a list of the MAC addresses.
+Items in this list will have a Home Assistant Switch created, using the Unifi Device name, allowing for blocking and unblocking.

 ### Control clients powered by POE